Interior designer Brooke Giannetti and her partner architect Steve Giannetti have created a true haven in Ojai, California.

 The kitchen is an open-floor plan and has the same color scheme and flow as the living room to which it is connected.
 The Giannettis intended the oven area to be the focal point of the room, and the stone which surrounds it is the same as they used for the fireplace.
 Charming old copper pots and pans hang decoratively on the stone wall above the recessed oven giving a nice contrast of colors and texture while also being easily accessible to the cook.
 The rustic vintage lanterns balance out the modern finishings.
 This is a kitchen that makes entertaining look effortless!
 Notice how the very large urn outside is framed by the back doorway.

 Facing the oven and kitchen island is a small breakfast area.
 It provides a more intimate space for sitting and reading the morning newspaper than the dining room table.
-A thick stone wall which holds the fireplace and beautiful mantelpiece provide comfort and warmth.
-Note the beautiful decorative (and functional!) items that the Giannetti's chose to display: a mortar and pestle, lovely old oil painting, and an interesting variety of French cutting boards.
+A thick stone wall which holds the fireplace and beautiful mantelpiece provides comfort and warmth.
+Note the beautiful decorative (and functional!) items that the Giannetti's chose to display: a mortar and pestle, a lovely old oil painting, and an interesting variety of French cutting boards.
 Two tasteful fruit bowls rest on the small circular rustic farmhouse table.

 3. The dining areaThe above photograph shows the simple color scheme of Patina Farm and the thoughtfully decorated interior with its strong link to the garden.
 A beautiful and classic antique giltwood mirror leans on the mantelpiece, a charming lustre hangs above the table, and the outdoors are brought in with boxwood topiaries in pots, and finials artistically arranged at the threshold.